rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 <!-- Will add ghosting and wingdings in libreoffice /Carol -->

 Now our whole program should be working!
-Let's try it out:
+Let’s try it out:

 ```text
 $ cargo run the poem.txt